talhanaveed/order-middleware/README.md

 # order-middleware
 This project implements the infrastructure and code needed to create a middleware hosted on AWS that can process orders on a massive scale.
+It takes inspiration from Taco Bell's 'This is my architecture' video: https://www.youtube.com/watch?v=sezX7CSbXTg

+As a store or restaurant, having a reliable mechanism to receive orders from your customers and manage them according to your capacity is essential.
+Initially, this might involve simply accepting or rejecting orders based on what you can handle.
+However, as your establishment gains global popularity and the volume of incoming orders surges to thousands per minute, you need a robust system that can efficiently manage this high order volume without the hassle of constantly scaling the underlying infrastructure.

+Moreover, as your business continues to expand, it becomes necessary to integrate your order management process with third-party order aggregators to streamline operations further.
+To address these challenges, this project introduces a middleware solution designed to receive and process customer orders seamlessly.
+The system captures new order requests, stores them in a database, and updates the order status—either accepting or rejecting the orders—based on your business logic.
+Additionally, it ensures that customers are promptly informed of their order status via email, enhancing their overall experience.

 ## Architecture
 ![Alt text](./architecture1.png?raw=true "Architecture")
 ![Alt text](./architecture2.png?raw=true "Architecture")

-In order to deploy the CDK, a few actions first need to be performed.
+In order to deploy the CDK, a few actions need to be performed.
 ## Prerequisites
 ### Clone gitlab repository
 `git clone <git url>`